github/docs/content/actions/creating-actions/creating-a-javascript-action.md

 git push --follow-tags
 ```

----

-**NOTE**

-Checking in `node_modules` into a git repository is known to cause a [few problems](https://byjoeybaker.com/why-you-should-never-commit-node-modules-in-nodejs).
-Hence the following alternative approach exists

----

-As an alternative to checking in your `node_modules` directory you can use a tool called [`@vercel/ncc`](https://github.com/vercel/ncc) to compile your code and modules into one file used for distribution.
+Checking in your `node_modules` directory can cause problems.
+As an alternative, you can use a tool called [`@vercel/ncc`](https://github.com/vercel/ncc) to compile your code and modules into one file used for distribution.

 1. Install `vercel/ncc` by running this command in your terminal.
   `npm i -g @vercel/ncc`